 Holistic palliative care is provided by a multidisciplinary team, with the patient and family members being key team members.
 The composition of the team varies, depending on the stage of program development or the specific needs of the patient at a given time [14].
-Multidisciplinary approach implies elaborated team cooperation between experts of different education profiles (doctors of different subspecialties, nurses/pediatric nurses, dieticians, nutritionists, clinical pharmacologists, psychologists, psychotherapists and psychiatrists, social workers, theologians, i.e. specially trained spiritual counselors, educators volunteers), who underwent training for palliative care [31].
-The characteristics of a good team are considered to be trust, respect, honesty and support.
+Multidisciplinary approach implies elaborated team cooperation between experts of different education profiles (doctors of different subspecialties, nurses / pediatric nurses, dieticians, nutritionists, clinical pharmacologists, psychologists, psychotherapists and psychiatrists, social workers, theologians, i.e., specially trained spiritual counselors, educator volunteers), who underwent training for palliative care [31].
+Trust, respect, honesty and support are considered to be the characteristics of a good team.

-The author von Gunten [31] defined the basic skills that all members of a multidisciplinary palliative care team should possess, such as: adequate symptom management, empathetic communication with parents and inter-professional cooperation.
-Quality palliative care includes [14, 32, 33]:
+Von Gunten defined the basic skills that all members of a multidisciplinary palliative care team should possess, such as adequate symptom management, empathetic communication with parents, and inter-professional cooperation [31].
+Quality palliative care includes the following [14, 32, 33]: